-You shouldn’t let this go unattended
+When you shouldn’t let that bump go unattended

 It happens.
 Sometimes you bump your noggin during a fall, a vehicle accident, playing sports, or some other unforeseen misfortune.
 Regardless, ignoring a concussion (suspected or otherwise) can have serious and sometimes dangerous effects on your brain.